 Canadian Red Cross

 Emergency management is a branch within Lethbridge Fire and Emergency Services charged with creating the framework within which the City can reduce vulnerability to hazards and cope with disasters.
-Its intention is to promote a safer, less vulnerable community with an emphasis on increasing capacities to cope with hazards and disasters.
+It intends to promote a safer, less vulnerable community, emphasising increasing capacities to cope with hazards and disasters.
 There are four phases involved:

 Mitigation: addresses the causes of a disaster and employs actions aimed at reducing the likelihood it will occur or limit its impact.

-Preparedness: actions which seek to protect lives, property, and the environment.
+Preparedness: actions that seek to protect lives, property, and the environment.
 These actions consist of plans, procedures and resource development in advance

 Response: begins when an event occurs.
-A response is the timely application of preparedness activities in a role aimed at protecting the population, limiting damage, and stabilizing the incident.
+A response is the timely application of preparedness activities to protect the population, limit damage, and stabilise the incident.